Google Workspace SAML integration

 1. Login into Google Workspace as an Administrator.

-6. Download the IDP Metadata file and save the file to your computer.
-Click Next.
+6. Download the IDP Metadata file and save it to your computer by clicking Download Metadata.

-8. Keep the following tab open, as we will return to configure later:
+8. Keep this tab open, as we will return to configure later.
+Go to ScreenPal and log in the Team Owner or Admin.

-9. Log into ScreenPal as a Team Owner or Admin, and click Settings in the menu on the left.
+9. Click Settings in the menu on the left

 10. From the Settings area, click Authentication.